ruial/briefbytes/source/_posts/Machine-learning-basics.md

 tags: [data, R]
 ---

-In this post I will briefly describe how to achieve a good score for the Titanic survival classification, the house prices regression, and the NLP twitter disaster problems in Kaggle.
+After my last post on {% post_link Extracting-and-analysing-data-using-R "data analysis"%}, I will now briefly describe how to achieve a good score for the Titanic survival classification, the house prices regression, and the NLP twitter disaster problems in Kaggle.
 The [caret](https://topepo.github.io/caret/available-models.html) library in R makes it easy to test different machine learning algorithms.

 ## Machine learning